shoelace-style/rollup-example/README.md

 npm run build
 ```

-To start a local server for testing:
+To start a local server to verify everything works, build the project and run:

 ```sh
 npx http-server